OSeMOSYS/otoole/docs/contributing.rst

 Releases
 --------

-   If instead you are using a different/private package index, please update the instructions accordingly.

 If you are part of the group of maintainers and have correct user permissions on PyPI_, the following steps can be used to release a new version for ``otoole``: